In Part One of this tutorial series, we cover the basics of how to use widgets in WordPress.

 This information will be required in Step 3.

-In order for visitors to be taken to the contact page when they click on the support button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link the button image to this URL in Step 3 …
+In order for someone to go to your contact page when they click on the graphic button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link the button graphic to this URL in Step 3 …

 Don’t worry … this sounds a lot more technical than it is.
-In simple terms, you just need to create the instructions for your clickable image.
+In simple terms, you just need to create the instructions linking your button image to the contact page.

-Your code can be written a simple text editor and should look something like this …
+Your code can be typed into a simple text editor and should look something like this …

 - Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.

-The screenshot below shows the sections of the above code that you need to replace with your actual contact details …
+The screenshot below shows which sections of the above code you will need to replace with the actual web addresses …

 Replace the above URLs and then copy all of the above code to your clipboard when finished.